 Clinical Training and Field Placement

-Clinical training the CIIS PsyD program is fully integrated with the academic work.
+Clinical training in the CIIS PsyD program is fully integrated with the academic work.
 After completing qualifying first-year courses and satisfactory faculty evaluation, each student gains two to three years of practicum experience in community agencies.

 The typical supervised practicum experience requires about 20 hours a week at the training site.
 A minimum of one hour per week of individual supervision by a licensed psychologist, group supervision, and didactic trainings are offered at these off-campus sites.